Morgan Ortagus: Other

 In June 2019, Ortagus said the United States "views Canada's claim that the waters of the Northwest Passage are internal waters of Canada as inconsistent with international law."

-In October 2020, Ortagus said that the United States had expressed its strong opposition to the Government of Turkey's acquisition of the Russian S-400 system, and that the "United States has been clear on our expectation that the S-400 system should not be operationalized."
+In October 2020, Ortagus said that the United States had expressed its strong opposition to Turkey's acquisition of the Russian S-400 system, and that the "United States has been clear on our expectation that the S-400 system should not be operationalized."

 She argues that global food insecurity is not just a humanitarian crisis but also a national security threat for America, fostering conditions ripe for terrorism and mass migration.
 She advocates for the U.S. to invest in market-based solutions and agricultural technologies to alleviate the crisis while competing with hostile nations like China.

 Personal life

 Ortagus married Jonathan Weinberger, an attorney, in 2013, and the couple have a daughter, born in 2020.
 Justice Ruth Bader Ginsburg, Ortagus's neighbor, presided over their wedding.
+They divorced in 2025.

+In January 2026, Annahar and Ynet reported that Ortagus was in a relationship with Lebanese banker Antoun Sehnaoui.

 Ortagus converted to Judaism after exploring the religion while living in Baghdad, Iraq.